gusttavonl/logic-and-algorithms/sql/README.md

 #### Query the names of all the Japanese cities in the CITY table.
 The COUNTRYCODE for Japan is JPN. https://www.hackerrank.com/challenges/japanese-cities-name/

 #### Solved in ./japaneseCitiesNames.sql

+#### Query a list of CITY and STATE from the STATION table. https://www.hackerrank.com/challenges/weather-observation-station-1/

+#### Solved in ./weatherObservationStationOne.sql